MMolieleng/MarsRover-2/README.md

 The Rover is not allowed to move in restricted areas, therefore the code will return error message if the rover is not within the allowed area.
 However, the rover can be positioned in any place on the map or zone but it will be stuck there.

+#Cerrectness Testing
+I implemented JUnit 5 as testing framework to ensure the correctness of written code

 # How To Run This Program
 ## Requirements
 - Java 8